Diatomaceous earth is a unique type of sand that consists of fossilized algae.

 However, you need to be very careful not to inhale diatomaceous earth.

-If you do that, it will irritate your lungs, much like the inhalation of dust.
-But the silica makes it exceptionally harmful.
+Doing so will irritate your lungs much like the inhalation of dust — but the silica makes it exceptionally harmful.

-Inhaling crystalline silica can cause inflammation and scarring of the lungs, known as silicosis.
+Inhaling crystalline silica can cause inflammation and scarring of your lungs, known as silicosis.

 Because food-grade diatomaceous earth is less than 2% crystalline silica, you might think it's safe.
 However, long-term inhalation can still damage your lungs (15).

 SUMMARY Food-grade diatomaceous earth is safe to consume, but do not inhale it.
 It can cause inflammation and scarring of your lungs.